Neradon/Dasui/README.md

 ## 1. Method
 Download this repo by clicking on Code->"Download Zip" and put all the files in the zip in your ChilloutVR game folder under "ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest".
 Replace the existing files there with the new ones.
 (Example path where do put the files: "D:\Steamgames\steamapps\common\ChilloutVR\ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest")

-# Update
-The fastest way to update is to rerun Milckzockers Installer which will always pull the newest files from github.

 # UI Changes
 UI Color can be customized ingame